-Matching Mechanism of Springboard Grants
+Matching Mechanism of Springboard Grant

-9. What kinds of income are eligible for the matching grant?
+11. What kinds of income are eligible for the matching grant?

-Non-government cash sponsorships and donations secured for supporting the implementation of the proposal are eligible for matching.
-Other cash income eligible for matching may include revenue generated from the approved proposal, such as box office receipts, admission fees, enrolment fees, participation fees and sales of merchandise developed as an integral part of the proposal.
-Cash sponsorships and/or donations provided directly or indirectly for the proposal by any government funding source and from members of the Grantee's Board of Directors are not eligible for matching.
+Non-government cash sponsorships and/or donations secured for supporting the implementation of the proposal are eligible for matching.
+Other cash income eligible for matching includes revenue generated from the approved proposal, such as box office receipts, admission fees, enrolment fees, participation fees and sales of merchandise developed as an integral part of the proposal.
+Cash sponsorships and/or donations provided directly or indirectly for the proposal by any government funding source and from members of the grantee's Board of Directors are not eligible for matching.

-10. How does the matching grant work?
+12. How does the matching grant work?

-An applicant is required to set out in the application any non-government sponsorships and/or donations that it/he has secured or will secure and to produce documentary proof to the satisfaction of Advisory Committee on Arts Development and the Government that the claimed amount of income is achievable.
+An applicant must set out clearly in the application form the sources of fund and income including but not limited to any non-government sponsorships and/or donations that it has secured or will secure, and to produce documentary proof to the satisfaction of ACAD and the Government that the claimed amount of income is achievable.
+Failure to provide documentary proof will render the application not to be considered.